Major airlines cancel, change flights to US over 5G dispute

 Japan Airlines similarly said that it had been informed there could be interference with the 777.

 It said it will stop using the model in the continental U.S. for now.
-Eight of its flights were affected Wednesday — three passenger trips and five for cargo.
+Eight of its flights were affected Wednesday.
 Taiwan’s EVA Air also said the FAA specifically said 777s may be affected, but it did not spell out how it would adjust its schedule.

-In a statement, Chicago-based Boeing Co. said it remains “committed to working closely with airlines, radio altimeter suppliers and the FAA on a data-driven solution for the long term that ensures all commercial airplane models can operate safely as 5G is deployed in the United States.”
-The company did not respond questions about its 777.
+In a statement, Chicago-based Boeing Co. said it would work with airlines, the FAA and others to find a solution that would allow all planes to fly safely as 5G is rolled out.
+It did not respond questions about its 777.

 Air India also announced on Twitter it would cancel flights to Chicago, Newark, New York and San Francisco because of the 5G issue.